wollomatic/socket-proxy/README.md

 | `-socketpath`        | `SP_SOCKETPATH`         | `/var/run/docker.sock` | Specifies the UNIX socket path to connect to.
 By default, it connects to the Docker daemon socket.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | `-stoponwatchdog`    | `SP_STOPONWATCHDOG`     | (not set)              | If set, socket-proxy will be stopped if the watchdog detects that the unix socket is not available.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | `-watchdoginterval`  | `SP_WATCHDOGINTERVAL`   | `0`                    | Check for socket availabibity every x seconds (disable checks, if not set or value is 0)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |

-If both commandline parameter and environment variables are set, the environment variable will be ignored.

 ### Changelog